Fuzzy navel: History

-As part of a wider marketing campaign, National Distillers worked with an advertizing agency to create names for DeKuyper schnapps drink recipes, eventually landing on “Fuzzy Navel” for the popular Peachtree and orange juice combination.
+As part of a wider marketing campaign, National Distillers worked with an advertising agency to create names for DeKuyper schnapps drink recipes, eventually landing on "Fuzzy Navel" for the popular Peachtree and orange juice combination.

 The prominence of mixed drinks incorporating schnapps during the 1980s, including the Fuzzy Navel, the Slippery Nipple, and the Teeny Weeny Woo Woo, was described by New York Times critic William Grimes as "a kind of cult, rallying points for young drinkers in search of fun and not too picky about taste".

 Name

-"Fuzzy" in the name refers to the peach, and "navel" to the orange.

-A Fuzzy Navel is sometimes called a "Cold Medina", a popular nickname started by the Beastie Boys.
+A Fuzzy Navel is sometimes called a "Cold Medina," a popular nickname started by the Beastie Boys.
 Flavor Flav, who worked for the same record label as them at the time, would use Cold Medina or Funky Cold Medina as an affirmation.